 Read More

 Another of the very best hikes in Kananaskis is right across the street from Chester Lake.
-Find out why the Burstall Pass hike has been one of our favorite Kananaskis hikes for a very long time.
+Find out why the Burstall Pass hike has been one of our favourite Kananaskis hikes for a very long time.

-Chester Lake Trail Annual Closure
+Chester Lake Seasonal Closure and Access Rules

 As part of an ongoing Kananaskis trail closures program, the Chester Lake hike is closed every year from May 1 to June 29 to allow the area to dry and prevent damage.